 Infrared saunas aren’t quite as hot as the tub of molten metal Arnold’s character was lowered into at the end of Terminator 2, but they do reach pretty high temperatures … and trigger several beneficial changes in the human body.

 Arnold Schwarzenegger's email newsletter on June 15th was titled See You In The Sauna.
 In it, he listed many of the well-known benefits of sauna use, noting that several studies indicate that sauna use has been associated with lower risks of cardiovascular disease and reduced mortality rates.

 - People who spent roughly 15 minutes in a sauna four to seven times a week reduced their rates of fatal coronary heart disease by nearly 50 per cent.

 - Just 30 minutes of sauna time improved arterial function and lowered blood pressure.

 - A third study evaluated two groups of people for eight weeks.
 Both groups were regular exercisers.
 One group added sauna use to their fitness regimes.
 The second did not.
 At the end of the study, the sauna users had lower blood pressure and enjoyed more cardiovascular health than the others.

-Sauna use is nothing new: the use of various types of heat therapy have been used since the beginning of recorded history.
-Health benefits are likely the biggest reason to consider getting an at home infrared sauna.
+Sauna use is nothing new: the use of various types of heat therapy has been practiced since the beginning of recorded history.
+Health benefits are likely the biggest reason to consider getting an at-home infrared sauna.

-Here are a few things regular sauna use can do:
+Here are a few things regular sauna use can help with:

 No wonder saunas are so hot right now … literally and figuratively!